 - Preheat oven to 310º.
-Line a baking sheet with parchment paper and have a pastry bag with a plain tip (about 1/2-inch, 2 cm) ready.
-(Setting the pastry bag in a glass while you fill the bag makes it easier to fill.)
+Prepare a baking pan by lining it with parchment paper.
+Prepare a pastry bag by fitting it with a 1/2-inch plain tip.
+(Setting the pastry bag in a large mug or glass while you fill the bag makes it easier to fill.)

 - Combine the powdered sugar, cocoa powder and almond meal.
-(Pulse in a blender or food processor to grind you almonds a bit finer.
+(You can pulse this mixture in a blender or food processor to grind your almonds a bit finer.
 A mini food processor works best for this if you have one.)

-- Carefully fold the dry ingredients, in two batches, into the beaten egg whites with a flexible rubber spatula.
-When the mixture is just smooth and there are no streaks of egg white, stop folding and scrape the batter into the pastry bag.
+- Using a rubber spatula, gently fold the dry ingredients into the egg whites in two batches.
+Stop folding when the mixture is a smooth, thick, glossy batter that slowly drips off the spatula back into the bowl when you scoop it up.
+Don't over mix.
 (You can put a spoonful on a plate to test it.
 If it slowly flattens out it’s perfect.
 If it just stays in a blob, give it a few more folds.)

-- Pipe the batter on the parchment-lined baking sheet in 1-inch circles (about 1 tablespoon each of batter), evenly spaced one-inch apart.
+- Spoon the batter in to the prepared pastry bag.
+Pipe the batter on to the prepared baking sheet in evenly spaced 1-inch circles (about 1 tablespoon of batter).
 (I print out a macaron template to put underneath my parchment to help pipe uniform macarons.)

-- Rap the baking sheet a few times firmly on the counter top to flatten the macarons.
+- Holding the baking sheet in both hands, tap the baking sheet on the counter a few times to flatten the macarons.
 Leave out, uncovered for 15 minutes, then bake them for 15-20 minutes.
 Give the macs a gentle little shake with the tip of your finger to see if they’re done.
 You want them set but not firm.
 It’s better to undercook them a little so they are a bit chewy and not crisp.